Biomedical Translation Fund (BTF)

 - an average annual revenue over the previous two years below $25 million per year.

-For more information on criteria for eligible investments, please refer to the BTF Programme Guidelines.
+For more information on criteria for eligible investments, please refer to the Programme Guidelines.

-BTF fund managers have responsibility for investment decision-making, consistent with the requirements of the BTF Programme Guidelines.
+The BTF fund managers are responsible for investment decision-making, consistent with the requirements of the Programme Guidelines.

-Please contact the BTF fund managers for more information:
+Contact the BTF fund managers if you're ready to seek investment and for more information: